Frequently Asked Questions

 You have three options regarding meat processing:

-- Have your meat processed by Big Horn Meat Cutting to take home with you;
+- Have your meat processed by Big Horn Meat Cutting.

 We will transport animals to the processor.
 Hunters will pick up their own meat after it is processed.
 Usually, they are able to do this for us within 24 hours.
 (However, pickup time varies based on drop-off time and capacity.)
 Food bank donations must be processed at Big Horn Meat Cutting and you as the hunter are responsible for the processing fee.